arctic-fire-development/meta-afdc-routinely/README.md

 - add instructions for enabling a repo from this build
   - [this](http://www.jumpnowtek.com/yocto/Using-your-build-workstation-as-a-remote-package-repository.html) looks like a good resource
 - add mapproxy recipe
+- add [bitbake-npm layer](https://github.com/imyller/bitbake-npm/tree/angstrom-v2014.06-yocto1.6) so we can globally install forever, bower, and grunt to the system